dallascard/us-immigration-speeches/README.md

 For the Hein Bound data:

-- `python -m parsing.tokenize_hein`: tokenize the Heind data (from Stanford) using spacy.
+- `python -m parsing.tokenize_hein`: tokenize the Hein data (from Stanford) using spacy.
 Also drop speeches from one day with corrupted data, and repair false sentence breaks.
 THIS WILL TAKE A LONG TIME.
 You will need to set the `--hein-bound-dir` `--hein-daily-dir`, and `--outdir` command line arguments.
 - `python -m parsing.rejoin_into_pieces_by_congress`: split speeches into segments.
 Set `--hein-dir` to `--outdir` from `tokenize_hein`.
+- `python -m metadata.export_metadata_by_congress`: also export the metadata

 For USCR: